#4834

 Reduce the amount of gold generated on the floor, and probably also that buried under the floor and in rock so it doesn’t incentivize the player digging out a level.
 This is an attempt at gold rebalance.

-Gold generated from monster inventories should be tracked by the game and tail off after a while.
+The sum total of gold generated in monster inventories should be tracked by the game, and the amount of gold monsters generate with should tail off after a while.

-The Watch start with a small amount of gold, and will throw it at a player of the opposite gender while the player is disrobing.
+The Watch should start with a small amount of gold, and throw it at a player of the opposite gender while the player is disrobing.